Tell us what you think about your property, landlord and neighbourhood

 You are charged the rate set by the insurance company.

 Difficulties in paying your rent

-If you cannot afford to pay your rent or fall behind with the payments, you should contact your rent service officer as soon as possible by:
+If you cannot afford to pay your rent or fall behind with the payments, you should contact your income collection officer as soon as possible by:

 - writing to us at: